 4. When you are Unsure of Whether at All You Should go Mobile

-When you are only going mobile because your competitors are, or when you are unsure if at all your audience type would like to interact over mobile and you don’t want to make any major investment in a phase of unsurety, stick to PWAs.
+When you are only going mobile because your competitors are, or when you are unsure, if at all your audience would like to interact over mobile and you don’t want to make any major investment in a phase of uncertainty, stick to PWAs.

 5. When What you Seek is Credibility

 When you are looking to create an image of credibility and that of a brand that can be trusted, go with Native Apps.
-As the app store reviews and ratings will come in very handy in creating the image of being trustworthy.
+As the app store reviews and ratings come in very handy in creating the image of being a trustworthy brand.

 6. When your App Doesn’t Work in Isolation